mariusmoo/vuegraf/README.md

   --historydays HISTORYDAYS
                         Starts executing by pulling history of Hours and Day data for specified number of days.
                         example: --load-history-day 60
-  --resetdatabase       Drop database and create a new one
+  --resetdatabase       Drop database and create a new one.
+If not specified, the database must already exist.
 ```

 ## Alerts